tony-oliver/mdview/README.md

 It also watches for file-content updates and reloads the file when they occur.

+## Background

+This was an ideal hobby project on which to learn the features and limitations of gtkmm-4, having used gtkmm-3 on my last C++ GUI project.
+It also gave me a good look at how inotify monitors and reports changes to files.

 ## Packaging

 This project is available as a source tree in its own `git` repository.